vardaan-bhatia/LinkLytics/README.md

 Lynklytics: URL Shortener with Analytics
-Lynklytics is a powerful and user-friendly URL shortener that provides detailed analytics.
-Built with React Context API, Supabase, ShadCN, and Recharts, it enables users to create short links and track clicks based on location, device, and more.
+Lynklytics is a comprehensive URL shortener with built-in analytics.
+It's designed to provide detailed insights on link performance, such as click locations, devices used, and more.
+Built with React Context API, Supabase, ShadCN, and Recharts, it offers an intuitive and efficient user experience.

-Video Demo
-Check out the full demo of Lynklytics on YouTube:

 Key Features
-URL Shortening: Create shortened URLs that are easy to share.
+URL Shortening: Shorten long URLs to make them easier to share and track.
-QR Code Generation: Automatically generate QR codes for each short URL.
+QR Code Generation: Automatically generates QR codes for each short URL.
-Analytics Dashboard: Track and visualize click data such as locations, devices, and more.
-Mobile Responsive: Works seamlessly on both desktop and mobile devices.
+Analytics Dashboard: Provides detailed reports on user clicks, including location and device data.
-Custom Links: Optionally create custom short links.
+Custom Links: Option to create custom short links instead of auto-generated ones.
-Fast and Secure: Built with modern tools for fast performance and secure data storage.
+Fast & Secure: Built with Supabase for fast and secure storage.
+Mobile Responsive: Fully responsive for mobile and tablet use.
 Technologies Used
-Frontend: React with Context API
+Frontend: React with Context API and ShadCN for UI components.
-UI Components: ShadCN
+State Management: React Context API
+Backend & Database: Supabase for real-time data storage and authentication.
-Analytics & Visualization: Recharts
+Data Visualization: Recharts for displaying click analytics.
-Database and Authentication: Supabase
-Storage: Supabase (for storing QR codes)
 Routing: React Router
+Storage: Supabase storage for handling QR code files.
 Installation & Prerequisites
-Prerequisites
-Node.js (v14 or higher)
+Node.js

 npm or yarn

 Setup
 Clone the repository: